Ahmadmosadq1/holbertonschool-low_level_programming/malloc_free/README.md

 1-strdup.c:
 - we have input (str) saved in stack and we want to save it in heap memory using malloc.
-- so it copies the str from stack into heap memeory ..aka relocation
+- so it copies the str from stack into heap memeory ..aka relocation.
+- we also need to check if the string is NULL before the while loop by if (str == Null) to return NULL and after the getting the length, if the string has no charachter, return NULL